Create a Facial Verification System

 2. Install viam-server on your new machine.

 Your machine must have a camera component, such as a webcam.
+Make sure to connect your camera to your machine’s computer (if it isn’t built-in) before starting the project and power it on.

 Configure a camera

 Navigate to the CONFIGURE tab of your machine’s page on the Viam app.
 Configure the camera you want to use for your security system.
 We configured ours as a webcam, but you can use whatever model of camera you’d like.
-Reference these supported models.
+Reference these available models.

 To configure a webcam: